efrain70/DLR-KnowledgeFinderII-Slides/README.md

 # DLR-KnowledgeFinderII-Slides

-You can start this presentation under the link https://efrain70.github.io/DLR-KnowledgeFinderII-Slides/
+You can reproduce this presentation under the following link https://efrain70.github.io/DLR-KnowledgeFinderII-Slides/

 ## Diploma Thesis Documentation and LaTeX source code